MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Clear-MgCommunicationPresence.md

 If it is the user's only presence session, the user's presence will change to Offline/Offline.
 For details about presences sessions, see presence: setPresence.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Clear-MgBetaCommunicationPresence](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Clear-MgBetaCommunicationPresence?view=graph-powershell-beta)

 ## SYNTAX